GODFREY OSWALD, BSc, MSc

 not far from the famous and spectacular former Tooting Granada Cinema complex which closed in 1974.
 It was the very first cinema I visited, back in the early 1970s to watch

-My clear favourite books were those by Dr Seuss and Enid Blyton.
+Some of my clear favourite books were those by Dr Seuss and Enid Blyton.

 What are My Hobbies?